felix-hilden/tekore/docs/documents/advanced_usage.rst

 The steps are covered by ``user_authorisation_url`` and ``request_user_token``, two methods of the :class:`Credentials` class in the :ref:`auth <module-auth>` module.
 See this recipe on an :ref:`auth-server` for an example implementation.
+The same process can be implemented with the :ref:`util <module-util>` module using :class:`RefreshingCredentials`.

 Token persistence
 *****************